 Do Not: Mouth Breathing

-In addition, breathing through your nose can help filter out dust and allergens, boost your oxygen uptake, and humidify the air you breathe in.
+In addition, breathing through your nose can help filter out dust and allergens, boost your oxygen uptake, and humidify the air you breathe.
 Mouth breathing, on the other hand, can dry out your mouth.
 This may increase your risk of bad breath and gum inflammation.

 Do: Breathing In Nose Out Mouth

 At times, breathing through your mouth is necessary.
 For example, when you have an increase in physical activity or sinus congestion.
-If you are able to, try to breathe in through your nose and out through your mouth.
-It is also a helpful technique to breathe out of your mouth when visualizing "expulsion" of bad energy or toxins.
+If you are able, breathe in through your nose and out through your mouth.
+It is also a helpful technique to breathe out of your mouth, when visualizing "expulsion" of bad energy or toxins.

 Breathing Meditation Techniques

 The Stimulating Breath is also called the Bellows Breath and it’s great for increasing alertness and energy.
-It can take some practice to perfect but once you do, you’ll feel invigorated and will become completed addicted to the way it makes you feel.
+It can take some practice to perfect, but once you do, you’ll feel invigorated and will become completely addicted to the way it makes you feel.
 Here are the steps:

 - Quickly inhale and exhale through your nose, as short as possible, ensuring the duration is equal for both